 I placed mine on the back burner because truthfully, I’m a little scared.
 I’m no big wall master.
 I make mistakes all of the time, especially when I’m high-stress scenarios, and I was afraid of making all of the wrong ones.
 And then my disastrous big wall trip to Africa made me question whether I would ever have what it takes to become one.

 But there will always be a million excuses not to try something, and it only takes one reason to do it.
-Sometimes, all it takes is a single ember to reignite a flame.

 Big objectives take an abundance of passion and hard work.
 I couldn’t just show up at the mountain and expect somebody to teach me, and as much as I hated the saying, I knew that it was ultimately true: